IceCloud76/HomeworkApp/README.md

 - [x] deleteAll() - Delete all items from the database

 - [X] Make insert screen functional
-- [ ] Make delete screen functional
+- [x] Make delete screen functional
-- [ ] Figure out how to "modify" an item
+- [x] Figure out how to "modify" an item
+- [ ] Make modify entry screen functional
+- [ ] Add comments and doc boxes

 Base design - In progress